SummerWang00/cool-repository/README.md

 # cool-repository

 ## What's in this project?
-← README.md: That's this file, where you can tell people what your cool website does and how you built it.
+← README.md: That's this file, where I explain what my cool website does and how I built it.

 ← index.html: This is the main HTML page for my site.